jakobzhao/geog328/project/readme.md

 ## 3\.
 Peer Review

 Each student will need to share some constructive comments to at least **FIVE** of your classmates' final projects.
 The comments need to be submitted as a new reply to the final project post in the discussion board.
 Your comment could start with something the map author does well, and then list a few items the author can improve in the future.
 Please get it done by **Sunday (Dec 12th by 11:59pm)**.

+## 4\.
+Submission

+To submit your final project, you will need to share the url link of your final project's GitHub repository to a dedicated final project submission tab on Canvas by the end of the finals week on **Sunday (Dec 12th) by 11:59 pm.**

 >  **Note:** The requirements to the project may be slightly changed according the progress of this course.
 The final requirements are subject to the instructor's notification.